Car Insurance Claim Deadlines: Statute of Limitations by State

 Virginia 2 years 5 years Property damage limit is notably longer

-Colorado 3 years 3 years Same limit for both
+Colorado 3 years 3 years Motor vehicle-specific statute applies

-Michigan 3 years 3 years Auto-specific rules may apply
+Michigan 3 years 3 years 1-year auto-specific rule may apply in some cases

 Massachusetts 3 years 3 years Same limit for both